CUSTOMER ANALYTICS2025-11-12

 You have to consider the following four areas for that:

 When do your customers first interact with your brand?
-Discovering where your customers found you helps you predict their future needs.
+Discovering where your customers found you helps you predict their future needs and preferences.

 You can use time-driven automation to provide valuable suggestions based on when they subscribed.